bseltz-cohesity/scripts/powershell/protectVMsByTag/README.md

 * -qosPolicy: (optional) kBackupHDD or kBackupSSD (default is kBackupHDD)
 * -disableIndexing: (optional) disable indexing (indexing is enabled by default)
 * -appConsistent: (optional) quiesce VMs during backup
+* -noStorageeDomain: (optional) do not specify storage domain (for CAD and NGCE deployments)